ggcarrots/django-carrots/source/python_quickstart.rst

-    In our example we did not change the value of the number ``42``, but only the value assigned to  ``x`` (in particular, the values of the numbers are not modified, however in 1897 the lower house of the Indiana state accepted changing the value of the number π to ``3`` - the proposal was rejected only in the Senate).
+    In our example we did not change the value of the number ``42``, but only the value assigned to  ``x`` (in particular, the values of the numbers are not modified, despite the fact that in 1897 the lower house of the Indiana state accepted to change the value of the number π to ``3`` - which was rejected in the Senate).
     Therefore, the print  ``print(y)`` will give us ``42``.

 As we have seen in our program, we can also give names to the results of calculations and use names in